 Contrary to popular belief, this historic and colorful celebration is not limited to just Louisiana.
 In fact, there’s French influence and Mardi Gras traditions in cities all across the country.
 While the types of celebrations and parties differ from city to city, you’ll still find masses of people dressed in purple, green, and gold.
 Take a look at these cities below to find some of the best places to visit for Mardi Gras outside of New Orleans.

-- St. Louis, Missouri.
 St. Louis has its own rich history and traditions for Mardi Gras, most notably the Soulard Mardi Gras festival in the historic Soulard neighborhood.
-This four-decades old tradition brings in more than 500,000 people, and starts in mid-January and lasts until Fat Tuesday.
-The celebration kicks off with smaller events like the Cajun Cook Off, Missouri Lottery 5k Run for Your Beads, but the 7-week long party concludes with St. Louis’ biggest party of the year — the Mayor’s Mardi Gras Ball and the Bud Light Grand Parade.
+This four-decades-old tradition brings in more than 500,000 people, and starts in mid-January and lasts until Fat Tuesday.
+The celebration kicks off with smaller events like the Cajun Cook-Off, Missouri Lottery 5k Run for Your Beads, but the 7-week long party concludes with St. Louis’ biggest party of the year — the Mayor’s Mardi Gras Ball and the Bud Light Grand Parade.

 The Bud Light Grand Parade is the biggest event of St. Louis’ Mardi Gras, which draws upwards of tens of thousands of people to Soulard.
 The parade features hundreds of floats made by groups known as Krewes, marching bands, and an endless amount of beads flying through the air.
 This event is completely free, and you can find more information on the Soulard Mardi Gras site.

-- Galveston, Texas.
-Galveston is known for being home to the biggest Carnival celebration with a beachfront view, and rivals St. Louis for having the second biggest party in the country.
+Galveston is known for being home to the biggest Carnival celebration with a beachfront view and rivals St. Louis for having the second biggest party in the country.
 More than 300,000 people flock to this island city, which is home to a longstanding Mardi Gras tradition that brings locals and visitors together for several action-packed days.
-Tens of thousands of people gather in downtown Galveston for to watch parades, live music, and of course, throw beads in the air.
+Tens of thousands of people gather in downtown Galveston to watch parades, live music, and of course, throw beads in the air.